phpList/core/README.md

 Any changes to the database schema must always be done both in phpList 3 and phpList 4 so that both versions always have the same schema.

+For changing the database schema, please edit `Database/Schema.sql`.

 ## phpList 4 plugins